 Vital to all these areas of service is an understanding of the origins, content, and history of the Christian faith and its contemporary relevance.
-Courses of study directed toward such an understanding constitute of the content of stitute the curriculum and are regarded as basic.
+Courses of study directed toward such an understanding constitute the curriculum and are regarded as basic.